SaiRamPothuganti/Publicsafety/AQ/Readme.md

  - the URL's in Producer1.java should change "https://burlingtonhub-orasenatdpltintegration01.integration.ocp.oraclecloud.com/ic/api/integration/v1/flows/rest/WIO_PRODUCER/1.0/pushtoadw"

-  willl change with the newly imported url from Integration cloud ( Refer to Readme.md in IntegrationCloud Folder)
+  will change with the newly imported url from Integration cloud ( Refer to Readme.md in IntegrationCloud Folder)

+ - consumers of AQ are present in the different Folder (Invokefn) becauase after consuming Messages the Consumer invoke functions to do Certain things .